European hare: Description

 The European hare, like other members of the family Leporidae, is a fast-running terrestrial mammal.
-This species the largest of the hares native to Europe being 55 to 65 cm long from head to body with 7.5–14 cm tail and weighing 3.5–5 kg.
-The hare's elongated ears range from 9.4 to 11.0 cm from the notch to tip.
+It is the largest of the hares native to Europe, being 55 to 65 cm long from head to body with 7.5–14 cm tail and weighing 3.5–5 kg.
+The hare's elongated ears range from 9.4 to 11.0 cm from the notch to the tip.
 It also has long hind feet that have a length of between 14 and 16 cm.
 The dental formula is 2/1, 0/0, 3/2, 3/3.

 The European hare is slenderer than the European rabbit, and its dark limb musculature gives it great stamina when running at high speeds in open country.
 By contrast, cottontail rabbits are built for short sprints in more vegetated habitats.
 Other adaptions for endurance running include wider nostrils and larger hearts.
 In comparison to the European rabbit, the hare has a proportionally smaller stomach and caecum.

 Grizzled yellow-brown fur covers the back and becomes rufous on the shoulders, legs, neck and throat and white on the underside and black on the tail and ear tips.
 The fur on the back is typically longer and more curled than on the rest of the body.
 The European hare's fur mostly remains the same throughout the year, although the sides of the head and base of the ears do develop white areas and the hip and rump region may gain some grey.